Dudleya cochimiana

-Dudleya cochimiana, commonly known as the Cedros liveforever, is a species of succulent plant in the family Crassulaceae endemic to Cedros Island, a large island off of the coast of Baja California, Mexico.
+Dudleya cochimiana, commonly known as the Cochimí liveforever, is a species of succulent plant in the family Crassulaceae endemic to Cedros Island, a large island off of the coast of Baja California, Mexico.
 It is a rosette-forming leaf succulent characterized by broad, green to white leaves, and flowers with white to pink petals.
 It can be found on rocky slopes and canyons along the island.

+Description

+Dudleya cochimiana is a rosette-forming succulent with broad green leaves and white to pink flowers.
+It is endemic to Cedros Island, where it grows sympatric with 4 other species in the genus: Dudleya acuminata, Dudleya albiflora, Dudleya delgadilloi, and Dudleya pachyphytum.